Cascades Falls Trail: A Five-Star Hike to a Stunning Waterfall in Pembroke, Virginia

 Cascades Falls

 At the 1.9-mile mark, you will come around a corner, then boom.
 There’s Cascades Falls, in all its glory.
-In just a few more steps, you will reach the waterfall basin.
+In just a few more steps, you will reach the base of the falls.

-You have officially arrived at the falls at the 2-mile mark.
+You have arrived at the falls at the 2-mile mark.
 There is a viewing platform a few steps above the waterfall basin.
+This is a great place to revel in the waterfall.

-There’s also a second-level viewing area that gets you very close to Cascades Falls.
+There’s also a second-level viewing area that leads to the top of the falls.
+This gets you very close to the upper falls and allows you to enjoy the beautiful scenery.

-The second-level viewing area is two or three stories above the water.
-From this platform, you can really see the water forcibly crashing down on the rocks below.
+This viewing area is two or three stories above the water.
+From this platform, take in the best views of the water forcibly crashing down on the rocks below.

 The waterfall basin is sizeable, and yes, you can swim at Cascades Falls.
 However, there is a sign noting strong currents, so use caution if you choose to do so.

-Since this is an out-and-back trail, simply re-trace your steps to return to the parking area once you have finished enjoying the waterfall and swimming hole.
+Since this is an out-and-back trail, simply re-trace your steps for the return trip to the parking area once you have enjoying the waterfall and swimming hole.

 Wrap-Up Notes